maxkalik/GithubFinder/README.md

 ## Main Objective

-Create an iOS application that connects to GitHub Api, load a list of users and show their details in the different screen
+Create an iOS application that connects to GitHub API, load a list of users, and show their details on the different screen

 ## Main functionality

 * The data should be fetched from [https://api.github.com/](https://api.github.com/)
-* List of data should be a table view with infinite scroll with fetching 50 users per page
+* List of data should be a table view with an infinite scroll with fetching 50 users per page
-* Table view cell should have avatar and login of user
+* Table view cell should have avatar and login of a user
 * Details view should have details and avatar image of the user.
 Also, there should be a button to proceed to the HTML URL of the user.

 ## Requirements